 Materials and Methods

-The Western Australian Pregnancy (Raine) Study: participants
+The Raine Study: participants

 The Raine Study (Straker et al., 2017) enrolled pregnant women ≤18th week of gestation (1989–1991) (N=2,900) through the antenatal clinic at King Edward Memorial Hospital and nearby private clinics in Perth, Western Australia.
 Detailed clinical assessments were performed at birth.
 Birth information (including birth weight and height) was obtained from midwife records.
-The children were followed up at multiple time points, including at 17 years of age when physical assessments including weight, height, and skin fold assessments were performed as described previously (Huang et al., 2015a).
+The children were followed up at multiple time points, including at 17 years of age (Generation 2) when physical assessments including weight, height, and skin fold assessments were performed as described previously (Huang et al., 2015a).
 Socioeconomic status was assessed by maternal education.
 Maternal weight and height was measured by a trained midwife at 18 weeks gestation.
 Early pregnancy weight was obtained at recruitment around 18 weeks gestation.
 Gestational age was based on the date of the last menstrual period unless there was discordance with ultrasound biometry at the dating scan.
-Characteristics of the Raine Study participants are shown in Supplementary Table 1.
+Characteristics of the Generation 2 Raine Study participants are shown in Supplementary Table 1.

 Ethics approval and consent to participate